 “We have a daunting task on our hands as state officials,” she said.
 “People are injuring kids intentionally and we’ve got to step up.”

 Pittman, who remembers growing up with kids having fights and then being best friends for years, said things are different now and bullying is much more prevalent.

-Page 2 of 2 - In addition to the physical bullying taking place, more students today are at home and using the Internet after school, so cyberbullying is an issue when threats are made.
+In addition to the physical bullying taking place, more students today are at home and using the Internet after school, so cyberbullying is an issue when threats are made.

 As part of the anti-bullying support movement, she rallied with students at the state capitol in May, an event timed near the release of the film, “Bully,” which profiles the consequence of bullying in schools.
 That rally drew 500 students and grows each year, she said.

 The documentary features students from Oklahoma, so Pittman said there’s an obvious problem here although more and more students are standing up against bullying.

 “Prevention is the key,” she said.
 “These kids are speaking out.”

 Pittman said parents also have to be proactive while school administrators, teachers and counselors need good documentation procedures and policies in place.